Sensory-Friendly Performance at Playhouse Square – January 2015

 Parking and Drop-Off accomodations vary from program to program.
 Each program will have specific information as to what accomodations are available, For general information about parking at PlayhouseSquare, please click here.

 Social Story- Visiting Playhouse Square

 Wheelchair accomodations vary from program to program.
 Each program will have specific information as to what accomodations (and how to arrange for them) are available.
-For general information about Playhouse Square services for guests with disabilities, please click here.
+For general information about Playhouse Square accessibility services, please click here.

 "The World Through My Eyes" Exhibit

 As part of the 6th annual International Children's Theater Festival presented by University Hospitals Rainbow Babies & Children's Hospital, children on the autism spectrum created original artwork on the theme of "The World Through My Eyes."
 The artwork received professional gallery treatment and was displayed at the Galleries at CSU.

 On January 13, 2015, Playhouse Square welcomed audience members on the autism spectrum to our first sensory-friendly performance of Havana Hop by Paige Hernandez.